Kaluu: Fictional character biography

-Kaluu was born over five hundred years ago in the mystic city of Kamar-Taj, a village in the Himalayan Mountains.
-He and the Ancient One became fellow students of the mystic arts.
+Kaluu was born over five hundred years ago in the mystic city of Kamar-Taj in the Himalayan Mountains.
+He and the Ancient One trained in magic together and worked to eliminate disease, poverty, and suffering from Kamar-Taj.
+He later conquered Kamar-Taj using his magic and paralyzed the Ancient One with a magical bolt before being forced to flee to the dimension of Raggador.